 Having your company displayed in a SERP Knowledge Panel is usually a great reputation builder, but if your competitor is scoring one for your tracked keyword you may view that as having a negative or neutral impact on your brand, so this report lets you know when one was found in search results and you can set the brand impact.

 Also included in the SERP results tracking are Top Stories that display for the tracked keyword since these can have an impact on a company's reputation.

 Video Carousel Results

 Videos are a powerful reputation management tool that can significantly help or hurt a company's reputation.
-In this example of a campaign that tracks a hotel, 3 videos displayed in the Google search results carousel.
-Launching and viewing the video for its overall sentiment, along with the number of views, likes and comments can helped the campaign manager determine that the videos are all reviews by people who have stayed at the hotels, and the first two could have negative impact on the company's brand because those reviews were more positive for the competitor hotels.
+In this example of a campaign that tracks a hotel, 3 videos are displayed in the Google search results carousel.
+Launching and viewing the video for its overall sentiment, along with the number of views, likes and comments can help the campaign manager determine that the videos are all reviews by people who have stayed at the hotels, and the first two could have a negative impact on the company's brand because those reviews were more positive for the competitor hotels.
 With that in mind, the company may focus on pushing out more positive and competitive videos for the keyword.

 The Monthly Change report has 2 sections:

 - A Monthly Change table that displays URLs, Previous Rank (30 days ago), current Rank and an indicator of rank change